Triangular election in France: Regional elections

-In the 2021 French regional elections, there were several run-offs, with the second round preventing the National Rally from winning any regions.
+In the 2021 French regional elections there were several run-offs, with the second round preventing the National Rally from winning any regions.

-Influential factors
+Influencing factors

-The number of three-way races in the various elections during the French Fifth Republic is thus relatively disparate; as it does not stabilize around any value.
-This is because many influencing factors, sometimes favouring the presence of three-way races, sometimes causing the number of second rounds with more than two candidates to fall, must be studied to better understand this evolution.
+The number of three-way races per decade in various elections has never stabilised around any value.
+This is because of many influencing factors, sometimes favouring three-way races, sometimes causing the number of second rounds with more than two candidates to fall.

-The minimum threshold to be a candidate in the second round
+The percentile threshold to be a candidate in the second round

 Threshold

-The higher the election threshold required to qualify for the second round, the fewer candidates there will be who will reach the second round and therefore the fewer three-way races there will be.
+The higher the election threshold required to qualify for the second round, the fewer candidates there will be who will reach the second round and therefore the fewer three-way races.

-Development
+Development over time

-It must also be said, concerning the legislative elections, that this bar of one eighth of registered voters has not always been the same.
+The 12.5% threshold has not always been the same.

-The information below shows the different changes of this threshold: